ELGAS Knowledge Hub

 However, leaky water pipelines and gas hot water system repairs require immediate inspection.

-Some tankless water heater NZ (continuous gas hot water NZ) models have a combustion fan that draws air for combustion.
+Some tankless water heater NZ (continuous water heater) models have a combustion fan that draws air for combustion.

 At the same time, the ECU starts the gas flow via a solenoid gas valve and triggers the gas water heater igniter.